jruels/microservices-k8s/labs/LAB04-Helm-Chart-Build.md

 - Completed Lab 03: K3d, Helm and Rancher

 ## Environment Setup
-Ensure you're connected to your Ubuntu VM through VS Code Remote Development.
-All commands will be executed on the Ubuntu VM.
+Ensure you're connected to your Ubuntu VM through VS Code Remote Explorer extension (see Lab 01 for SSH setup).
+All commands will be executed in the VS Code integrated terminal connected to your Ubuntu VM.
+Use VS Code's file explorer to navigate and manage directories and files.

 ## Create k3d Cluster